 The TNT Reading System is research based and its technology was developed from many years of research and hundreds of studies.
-At this time TNT Reading is so new that no one has done any specific research with it yet.
-Studies though are planned.
+At this time TNT Reading is so new that few specific research studies have been completed with it yet.

 The TNT cognitive training model is very simple and direct.
 Test and determine if the student can show mastery of a specific skill needed for being a good reader.
 Only train this skill if a deficit is found, and then train until the student can pass the TNT skill area test.
 If the skill is then mastered or the student initially passes the test, then continue testing and, if needed, training the next essential skill needed to be a good reader.

 This model is supported by the following theoretical cognitive based approach: